-Thursday, August 15, 9:30 am \Note - milking classes shown first
+Tuesday, August 12, Show starts at 9:30am \Note - milking classes shown first

 - 1. These classes are for registered animals only.
 Awarding of rosettes will be up to the discretion of the judge. - 2.
 There will be two rings for the 4-H Dairy Show.
 Breeds will be assigned rings subject to entries. - 3.
 All animals shown must be well ftted, neatly groomed, trained, and well grown.
-Ribbons will be awarded to the modifed Danish system.
+Ribbons will be awarded to the modified Danish system.

 Guarantee: \$8.50 for animals in calf and heifer classes; \$10.50 for animals in cow classes.
 Points: First Blue - 6 pts.
-Blue Ribbon - 5 pts.
+Blue Ribbon - fve pts.
 Red Ribbon - 2 pts..